 NYU’s supplemental essay question

 Consider your values and how the unique qualities/opportunities at NYU appeal to you.
 In short, make a personal connection.
 How might the approach to education at NYU support your learning?
-This might include: studying abroad, potential experience with internships, meeting people from around the world, specific academic requirements or programs, career-related opportunities, or anything else you feel is important to your success.
+This might include: studying abroad, potential experience with internships, relationships with people from around the world, specific academic requirements or programs, career-related opportunities, or anything else you feel is important to your success.
+Ultimately, you want to prove, not only your own qualifications, but your informed knowledge of NYU and the research you’ve done to be certain NYU would be the perfect fit for you.

-Think about what living and learning in a fast paced city like New York might be like—similar to what you are accustomed to or perhaps different, either way discuss the particular reasons you find this setting appealing.
-You must be able to demonstrate your independence because you will need to be independent in order to navigate the NYU world.
-The reality of having a campus embedded in a dynamic city is that you need to demonstrate your ability to survive, contribute to and thrive in this sort of atmosphere.
-How might you embrace this environment?
+In addition to demonstrating an intimate knowledge of NYU as a university, this essay also offers you a chance to think about what living and learning in a fast paced city like New York might be like: how is it similar to what you are accustomed to, or perhaps different?
+What are the particular reasons you find this setting appealing?
+Once you’ve explained the appeal of the city, you must also demonstrate your independence because you will need to be independent in order to navigate the NYU world.
+How will you survive, contribute to and thrive in this atmosphere.
+How will you embrace this environment?
 How can you benefit from this experience?
 Why is studying at NYU your true calling?

 Keep in mind that NYU is assembling a first-year class that represents regional, global, and cultural diversity.
 NYU values difference and supports students of all identities and backgrounds.
 Don’t underestimate yourself and your story.
 Each applicant has something to offer that can enrich this distinct cohort.
 How might you utilize this opportunity to grow as a person, as a global citizen, as a future leader?